Art Kaleidoscope

 Eduard Goltsman, children poet, 1995.
 Tempera on canvas

 In 1966, Albertina learned that in the Leningrad Institute of Theatre, Music and Cinematography opened a puppet department, and she became a student again.
-In 1971, Albertina Fomchenko graduates from the Institute, with the qualification “artist and sculptor of puppet theater.”
+In 1971, Albertina Fomchenko graduated from the Institute, with the qualification “artist and sculptor of puppet theater.”

 Russian writer Fyodor Mikhailovich Dostoevsky in Kuznetsk